 Requirement: Graphing calculator TI-83/84 plus provided by the student.
-Special arrangements will be made for students who cannot purchase a calculator)
+Special arrangements will be made for

 The goal of this course is to prepare students for AP Calculus.
 The course is intended for students who have mastered the concepts presented in Geometry and Algebra II.
 Students will further investigate topics from these courses both graphically and analytically.
 Emphasis is placed on deriving formulas and finding ways to work problems without a calculator.
 Major topics include functions, logarithms, trigonometry, vectors, conics, sequences and series.
 This course is designed to develop the skills and problem-solving abilities that are required in college level mathematics and science courses.